Gordon Cree: Personal life

 He has been in a relationship with operatic and concert mezzo-soprano, Cheryl Forbes, since 2007.
 They have been married since 2012.

+In 2025, he was the first ever "cast-off" (contestant to be eliminated) on Channel 4's, "Game of Wool," hosted by Tom Daley.

 Charity work

 He is well known for his support of various charity through his performance and endorsement.
-He has been active for many years on behalf of the Scottish Showbusiness Benevolent Fund (and as of 2022 is its vice-president and trustee), The Grand Order of Water Rats, he formerly sat on the Master Court of the Trades House of Glasgow and is an Executive Founding Trustee of the Ayrshire (East) Foodbank which he established alongside his wife, Cheryl Forbes.
+He has been active for many years on behalf of the Scottish Showbusiness Benevolent Fund (and as of 2022 is its president), The Grand Order of Water Rats, he formerly sat on the Master Court of the Trades House of Glasgow and is an Executive Founding Trustee of the Ayrshire (East) Foodbank which he established alongside his wife, Cheryl Forbes.

-It was announced in August 2013 that Cree and Forbes would be stepping down as sole executives for the Ayrshire (East) Foodbank due to family and work commitments, but stated that it was their dear hope that others would come forward to continue the work of the charity.
-The charity resumed under new management in October of the same year.

-He is also the co-founder and organiser of a large-scale annual musical event which has raised tens of thousands of pounds for Scottish charities, including the Ayrshire Hospice, C.H.A.S., Combat Stress, Sight-Savers, Erskine Hospital and Food for Africa.
+He was also the co-founder and organiser of a large-scale annual musical event which has raised tens of thousands of pounds for Scottish charities, including the Ayrshire Hospice, C.H.A.S., Combat Stress, Sight-Savers, Erskine Hospital and Food for Africa.

 A freemason, he is a member of Chelsea Lodge No. 3098, the membership of which is made up of entertainers, and into which he was initiated at Freemasons' Hall, Great Queen Street, London.